dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 - **Failover Testing:** Test failover scenarios in a controlled environment to ensure that Sentinel behaves as expected.
 This helps identify and resolve any potential issues before migrating in a production setting.

-- **Monitoring and Alerts:** Implement robust monitoring for both the source Redis cluster and the Dragonfly cluster.
+- **Monitoring and Alerts:** Implement robust monitoring for both the source Redis instance and the Dragonfly instance.
 Set up alerts to notify you of any anomalies or potential problems.

 - **Load Balancing:** Consider how your application's load balancer or DNS is configured.
 Sentinel-driven migration might require adjustments to your load balancing setup to ensure traffic is directed to the new primary node.